nayana487/web-servers-and-apis/readme.md

 #### Putting it all together

-Ok.
-Let's write a barebones script for our "Hello World!" program.
-Let's save this to a file called `hi.py`.
+Let's create and save a file called `hi.py`.

-How would we do this?

-> Answer
+And add the following code:

 ```python
 print("Hello world!")
 ```